-This article discusses the reasons why you might decide to change your working arrangements from a limited company structure to an umbrella company solution.
-It also discusses the practicalities of moving.
-Another article discusses the differences between the two arrangements and offer advices on how to decide on a payment structure.
+This guide explains the reasons why you might decide to change your working arrangements from a limited company structure to an umbrella company solution, together with the practicalities of moving to one.

 You are fed up with:

-the responsibility and hassle factor of being a director of your own limited
+- the responsibility and hassle factor of being a director of your own limited company.

-arranging for all documents/returns to be filed in good time to avoid late
+- arranging for all documents/returns to be filed in good time to avoid late filing penalties

 Your existing limited company may be encountering legal/accounting/taxation problems and you may not wish to place a new contract within that company.

-All your contract are caught by IR35, and running a limited company is not tax efficient compared to using a simple PAYE Umbrella.
+If all your contracts are caught by IR35, then running a limited company may not be the best tax efficient option compared to using a simple PAYE Umbrella.

 An umbrella company may be ideal for short term situations or to keep the income/expenses of a particular contract 'self contained outside of the usual company arrangement.

 You may wish to accept a contract outside of the UK, which may involve offshore arrangements, which can be placed through a specialist offshore umbrella company.